Long Struggling Already Amid Pandemic, Al & Joe's Deli In Franklin Park Has Its Tip Jar Stolen

 But after Saturday’s theft of the tip jar that used to sit on the counter, employees are left feeling angry and disappointed after such a difficult year.

-“Because nobody’s working in the offices right now, we’re losing all of that lunch business, said owner Joe Gapastione, son of co-founder Joe Sr. “Business has been down as much as 35, 40 percent.”
+“Because nobody’s working in the offices right now, we’re losing all of that lunch business,” said owner Joe Gapastione, son of co-founder Joe Sr. “Business has been down as much as 35, 40 percent.”

 Like so many restaurants, Al & Joe’s has been dealt a hard blow during the pandemic.